quixio/quix-docs/docs/platform/tutorials/sentiment-analysis/index.md

 This tutorial is divided up into several parts, to make it a more manageable learning experience.
 The parts are summarized here:

-1. **Build your UI**.You deploy the [Sentiment Demo UI](sentiment-demo-ui.md).
+1. **Build your UI**.
+You deploy the [Sentiment Demo UI](sentiment-demo-ui.md).
 This is the UI for the tutorial, it allows the user to see messages from all of the users of the app and, in later parts of the tutorial, allow the users to see the sentiment of the chat messages.

 2. **Deploy a sentiment analysis microservice**.
 You configure and deploy a microservice in your pipeline capable of [Analyzing](analyze.md) the sentiment of the messages sent through the Sentiment Demo UI.